addyosmani/backbone-fundamentals/backbone-fundamentals.md

 <i>Chapter 13, Jasmine</i> covers how to unit test Backbone code using the Jasmine test framework.

-<i>Chapter 14, QUnit</i> discusses how to use the QUnit for unit testing.
+<i>Chapter 14, QUnit</i> discusses how to use QUnit for unit testing.

 <i>Chapter 15, SinonJS</i> discusses how to use SinonJS for unit testing your Backbone apps.